marioortizmanero/nullderef.com/content/blog/rust-parameters/index.md

 * Still relatively verbose, might not be compatible with some APIs.
 * Slight builder pattern overhead, and can also fail to construct the value.

-## F) Hybrid derive pattern
+## F) Hybrid derive pattern Back to the client-oriented API.
+We can remove some
-Back to the client-oriented API.
-We can remove some of the disadvantages of the builder pattern by using a different approach and possibly a custom implementation instead of just using `derive_builder`.
+disadvantages of the builder pattern by using a different approach and possibly a custom implementation instead of just using `derive_builder`.

 The client will now have a method that calls `ApproachBuilder::default()` and whatever is necessary to start building the endpoint.
 Mandatory parameters are